microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker/RunHCViaSchedTask.md

 **Note:** We assume that the script is stored under `C:\Scripts\HealthChecker`.
 Please make sure to adjust the path if you use a different one in your environment.

 1. The first thing to do is to create a service account which is used to run the script.
 It is recommended to use a strong password which will be changed regularly.
 It's also recommended to add the user to the `View-Only Organization Management` instead of `Organization Management`.
-This should be sufficent for the script to run.
+This should be sufficient for the script to run.

 **Note:** Using `View-Only Organization Management` instead of `Organization Management` requires you to add the account to the local `Administrators` group on each server.
 This can be achieved by creating a dedicated `Security Group` which is then added to the `Administrators` group on each Exchange server (manually or via `Group Policy`).